mart-123/data_thru/docs/pipeline-process.md

 # Data Pipeline
 This document details the implementation approach and processing flow used to transform Higher Education Statistics Agency (HESA) student data into a dimensional model.
-It covers the technical implementation of each pipeline phase from initial extraction through dimensional modeling.
+It covers the technical implementation of each pipeline phase from initial extraction through dimensional modelling.

 ## Multiple Deliveries